 History of the AACR

 The following narrative describes over 100 years of AACR history.
 From the simple beginning of a few scientists gathering to share information to the multifaceted organization that exists today, the growth of the AACR reflects the increasing complexity of our our understanding of the collection of devastating diseases we now know as cancer.

 Our history is divided into eras, and the accompanying timeline gives the details of first events and links to supporting information, including lists of officers, directors, award winners, and others.
 No history could possibly cite all of the many people worldwide who have contributed to the success of the AACR in its vital mission.
 This history is dedicated to the tireless men and women who work to conquer cancer.

-In 2017, the AACR celebrated 110 years of supporting lifesaving cancer research.
-At the AACR Annual Meeting 2017, a special display and publication titled “Landmarks in Cancer Research” commemorated the seminal discoveries and events that took place over the past 110 years.
-In addition, the following video was presented during the Opening Ceremony of the AACR Annual Meeting 2017:
+In 2022, the AACR commemorated the 115th anniversary of its founding, celebrated the unparalleled progress made against cancer throughout its history, and honored its members as the driving force to eradicate cancer.
+At the AACR Annual Meeting 2022, a special display and publication titled “Landmarks in Cancer Research” commemorated the seminal discoveries and events that took place over the past 115 years.
+In addition, the following video was presented during the Opening Ceremony of the AACR Annual Meeting 2022:

 The American Association for Cancer Research was founded in 1907 at a propitious time.
 European scientific advances in the late 19th century had set the stage for progress against cancer, a disease that had long been considered hopeless.
 These advances included the discovery of x-rays and radium; the notion that because chemotherapy could treat tuberculosis and syphilis, it might be effective in other diseases; the development of cellular pathology techniques such as freezing, sectioning, and staining; and tumor transplantation in animals.
 In the United States, experimental materials were becoming increasingly available, the first government-supported facility for cancer research had been opened in Buffalo, and endowment funds were being set up exclusively for furthering cancer research.